 The value-based healthcare model pays hospitals and healthcare facilities according to the quality of service rendered rather than the quantity.

-Accordingly, the provider is rewarded for promoting healthy patient outcomes and assisting patients in living a healthier life.
-Proponents of value-based oncology care also allow patients and the medical community to work in unison in achieving their goals.
+Accordingly, the provider is rewarded for promoting healthy patient outcomes and assisting patients in living healthier life.
+Proponents of value-based oncology care also allow patients and the medical community to work together to achieve their goals.

 The Demand For Value In Healthcare